-Common stock offered by us shai purchase es (or shares if the underwriters exercise in full their option to ditional shares from us).
-Underwriters' option to purchase additional shares of common stock from us shai uitional shales from us).
-Common stock to be outstanding immediately after this offering sha purchase es (or ado shares if the underwriters exercise in full their option to ditional shares from us).
-Use of proceeds \$ mi their optic public offer range set is underwriti us.
-We intend including llion (or n to purering pri forth on ng disco to use t working ministra ice of \$ per share, which is the midpoint of the estimated prior the cover page of this prospectus, and after deducting estimated ounts and commissions and estimated offering expenses payable by the net proceeds from this offering for general corporate purposes, g capital, research and development, sales and marketing activities, ative matters, operating expenses and capital expenditures.
-See Risk factors informatio n inclu he "Risk Factors" section beginning on page 12 and the other ded in this prospectus for a discussion of the factors to consider p invest in shares of our common stock.
-Proposed listing and symbol y to list our common stock on The Nasdaq Global Market the trading symbol "ISO."
+Common stock offered by us

+8,333,000 shares (or 9,582,950 shares if the underwriters exercise in full their option to purchase 1,249,950 additional shares from us).

+Underwriters' option to purchase additional shares of common stock from us

+1,249,950 shares.

+Common stock to be outstanding immediately after

+38,844,251 shares (or 40,094,201 shares if the underwriters exercise in full their option to purchase 1,249,950 additional shares from us).

+this offering

+We estimate that the net proceeds to us from this offering will be approximately \$111.0 million (or approximately \$128.4 million if the underwriters exercise in full their option to purchase 1,249,950 additional shares from us) based on the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+We intend to use the net proceeds from this offering for general corporate purposes, including working capital, research and development, sales and marketing activities, general administrative matters, operating expenses and

+Risk factors

+Use of proceeds

+You should read the "Risk Factors" section beginning on page 12 and the other information included in this prospectus for a discussion of the factors to consider before deciding to invest in shares of our common stock.

+Proposed listing and symbol

+Our common stock has been approved for listing on The Nasdaq Global Select capital expenditures.
+See "Use of Proceeds."

+Market ("Nasdaq") under the trading symbol "ISO."

-The number of shares of our common stock that will be outstanding after this offering is based on outstanding as of , which gives effect to the Assumed Share Events (as defined below) and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 30,511,251 shares of common stock outstanding as of June 30, 2021, which gives effect to the Assumed Share Events (as defined below) and excludes: